Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-1/day-4/lecture-materials/intro-to-ejs-partials.md

 }
 ```

-If you check all your views now, they should all work and have different titles depending on the page! 🎉
+If you check all your views now, they should all work and have different titles depending on the page! :tada: